baskeboler/angular-themes-blog-post/src/assets/post.md

 }
 ```

+On the module declaration we declare a factory function that returns a function that, when called, will call the `init()` method of the service.

 ```typescript
 export const initThemes = (themes: ThemesInitService) => {
   return (): Promise<any> => themes.init();
 }
 ```

+In our module declaration, we include a new provider that provides `APP_INITIALIZER` and uses the factory function above with `useFactory`.
+Don't forget to set `multi` to `true`.
+Include the `ThemesService` in the  `deps` array so it will get injected in the factory function and we're good to go!

 ```ts
  {